Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Racecourse Manager
+Entry / Progression - Racecourse Manager

 A racecourse manager is responsible for running and developing a successful racecourse in terms of the quality races, sponsorship, attendance, betting, customer satisfaction and profitability and looking for alternative revenue streams.
 This is a senior manager position and is found at all racecourses in Ireland.